-The city centre squares (Hviezdoslav Square, Primate’s Square, Eurovea) give you a winter skating opportunity at a number of well-prepared open-air ice rinks.
+The city centre squares (Hviezdoslav Square, Eurovea) give you a winter skating opportunity at a number of well-prepared open-air ice rinks.
 Skates and skating props for children are available for hire.

 Christmas world of music and fantasy

 In addition to the Christmas market stages with local singers and dancers performing, there is each year something special in store for you.
 This year you can enjoy a swing Christmas with a swing orchestra and dance school.
-Enjoy the concert Christmas in Bratislava.
-It regularly presents Christmas songs, opera arias, Slovak and world Christmas carols performed by the leading Slovak soloists.
+Enjoy the Advent concert in Bratislava.
+It regularly presents Christmas songs, opera arias, Slovak and world Christmas carols performed by the leading Slovak soloist and the choir Lúčnica.

 The Nutcracker ballet is a return to the traditional and most appreciated version of Russian choreographer Vasili Vainonen.
 Immerse yourself in the world of childhood innocence and boundless fantasy.